Apsd1109/apsd1109.github.io/_blogs/2021-04-04-responses-to-the-cross-3.md

 excerpt: '"Simon son of John, do you love me more than these?..."'
 ---

-“Simon son of John, do you love me more than these?”
+"Simon son of John, do you love me more than these?"
-“Yes, Lord, you know that I love you.”
+"Yes, Lord, you know that I love you."
-“Feed my lambs.”
+"Feed my lambs."

-“Simon son of John, do you love me?”
+"Simon son of John, do you love me?"
-“Yes, Lord, you know that I love you.”
+"Yes, Lord, you know that I love you."
-“Take care of my sheep.”
+"Take care of my sheep."

-“Simon son of John, do you love me?”
+"Simon son of John, do you love me?"
-“Lord, you know all things; you know that I love you.”
+"Lord, you know all things; you know that I love you."
-“Feed my sheep.
+"Feed my sheep.
 Very truly I tell you, when you were younger,
 You dressed yourself and went where you wanted;
 But when you are old, you will stretch out your hands,
 And someone else will dress you and lead you where you do not want to go.
-Follow me!”
+Follow me!"

-“Lord, what about him?”
+"Lord, what about him?"

-“If I want him to remain alive until I return, what is that to you?”
+"If I want him to remain alive until I return, what is that to you?"

 ---